Construction Department Career Pathway

 At the end of the 12-month programme (if not before), we’d expect you to become a fully qualified Assistant Site Manager, taking on more responsibility.
 From there, the future is yours.
 That could be continuing on-site, progressing to a Site Manager role, or into a Contracts Manager, Project Manager or Construction Director role.
 We will push you to make the most of the programme and whilst it will be challenging, it won’t be one you can’t handle.
 It’s a fast-paced environment but one where you won’t be left behind.

+We’re looking for you to demonstrate your leadership skills and ability to work in diverse environments.
+You might be a serving member of the Armed Forces right now, or have been in the past.
 We’re looking for people who can solve problems creatively and work well under pressure.
 We continue to grow because we pride ourselves on our work and it shows.
 So if you take care in everything you do and never settle for low standards or inefficiency, then we want to hear from you.